Weebaay/holbertonschool-higher_level_programming/python-more_data_structures/README.md

 ## Author

-	This project was completed as part of the Holberton School curriculum by Jean-Paul Dijeont.
+This project was completed as part of the Holberton School curriculum by **Jean-Paul Dijeont**.